 Bumping Up Your Mileage

 Running your first 10K doesn’t mean you should just double your mileage and hope for success.
-It’s recommended that you progress 10 percent a week for three weeks, maintaining or slightly dropping every fourth week.
-This build-up and drop-off is the basic principal of periodization.
-The fourth week is where you recover slightly and allow your body to adapt to the 30 percent training increase.
+It’s recommended that you progress 10% per week for three weeks, maintaining or slightly dropping every fourth week.
+This build-up and drop-off is the basic principle of periodization.
+The fourth week is where you recover slightly and allow your body to adapt to the 30% training increase.

-You’ll want to slowly build the number of days you run each week to where you’re comfortable running four to five times a week.
-This frequency does mean that you won’t come into every run 100 percent recovered from your last effort and that’s okay!
+You’ll want to slowly build the number of days you run each week to where you’re comfortable running four to five times per week.
+This frequency does mean that you won’t come into every run 100 percent recovered from your last effort, but that’s okay!
 As new runners progress, they learn how to recover and adapt to their training.
-What might have challenged you in your 5K training won’t be as hard as you progress in your long run and number of training days.
+What might have challenged you in your 5K training won’t be as hard as you progress in your long run and increase the number of days that you train.

 How long should I prepare?

 Give yourself extra time to adapt to the higher training load.
-It’s recommended that you allow for two, four-week cycles [three weeks of build, one week of adaptation] to help you take the big step from 5k runner to 10K racer.
+It’s recommended that you allow for two 4-week cycles (e.g., three weeks of build, one week of adaptation) to help you take the big step from being a 5K runner to a 10K racer.

 Your workouts should replicate much of the run sessions you did for your 5K training, just for longer amounts of time.
-In addition to the long run (mentioned above) you should also add in some speed work, strength work like hill work if your 10K is on varied terrain, and fartlek running for race-specific speed.
+In addition to the long run, you should also add in some speed work, strength work (like hill work if your 10K is on varied terrain), and fartlek running for race-specific speed.